Skip to content

 The Window Budget Reality

-By the time we got to windows, we’d already blown through our budget on things like the above-ground septic system, well issues, water filtration, radiant floor heating, and spray foam insulation.
+By the time we got to windows, we’d already blown through our budget on the above-ground septic, the well, water filtration, radiant floor heating, and spray foam insulation.
 We needed windows.
 Lots of windows.
-And we needed them to not cost a fortune.
+And we needed them not to cost a fortune.

-Jennifer designed the house with tons of natural light.
-We had windows everywhere: a triple window in the kitchen, French doors, two entry doors, and depending on how you count, somewhere between 27 and 29 windows total.
-Our house was designed to be bright and airy, which meant we needed a lot of glass.
+Jennifer designed the house with tons of natural light — a triple window in the kitchen, French doors, two entry doors, somewhere between 27 and 29 windows depending on how you count.
+Bright and airy means a lot of glass.
+A lot of glass means a lot of money.
+Especially if you want good glass.

 Why We Chose Pella